roytang/blog/content/post/2022/10/incredible-hulk-new-mutants/index.md

 ### Summary: 541 issues

 This post ended up with so many words!
-We covered 541 issues over around 6 weeks of reading, which is a decent pace.
+We covered 541 issues over around 6 weeks of reading, which is a decent pace, considering I still read other stuff too.
 I am not sure if I will make it to the end of this complete run, but I do enjoy doing these posts (and collecting old-timey comic screenshots), though it's a bit exhausting!

 ### What's Next

-Next in MCU order is of course Captain America, another very long series, around 355 issues to cover.
+Next in MCU order is of course Captain America, so we are going to be fighting Nazis for a while.
+It's another very long series, around 355 issues to cover.
 The secondary series will probably be X-Factor (1986); I've read most of the second half starting from Peter David introducing the government-sponsored team, but never read the first half, and it will provide some nice continuity after New Mutants (I'm not yet ready for more Liefeld, so X-Force will be for later).
 See you in about 6 weeks!